Bo Duke: Physical appearance and personality

+Clothing

 The character was nearly always seen wearing the same style of clothes, with a yellow shirt (with a blue T-shirt underneath for the first two seasons and some of third; this T-shirt is brown in the pilot episode), and light blue jeans.
-The exact hue of the shirt varied across the seasons - early on it was a deeper yellow; mid-run it was more of a cream color, and late examples saw it being more of a grey tone.
+The exact hue of the shirt varied across the seasons - early on it was a deeper yellow; mid-run it was more of a cream color, and late examples saw it being more of a grey tone, and he did wear a yellowish-brown shirt in seasons 6-7.
 The second episode produced and broadcast, "Daisy's Song", is notable for Bo instead wearing a red shirt for much of the story.
 A sequence in the fifth episode, "High Octane", sees Bo dressed in a light blue shirt, and many early publicity shots see the character dressed in a darker blue denim shirt.

+Catchphrases

 The character of Bo was best known for his rebel yell exclamation of the catchphrase, "Yee-Haa!"; cousin Luke sometimes also performed such a yell, but on a less regular basis.
 (Actor Tom Wopat had trouble mastering the high-pitched yell early on, and in the opening credits and many examples within the episodes, it is actually a recording of John Schneider's version used twice to represent both Duke boys' yell).

+The General Lee

-Most of the time, it was Bo who drove The General Lee, with his cousin Luke riding shotgun (although these roles were swapped more regularly in later seasons); very early episodes suggested that the General belonged solely to Bo (Luke is said to have had a car that was wrecked very shortly before the start of the first episode, "One Armed Bandits"), but by mid-first season, it was more implied that both Bo and Luke owned the General Lee evenly between them.
+Most of the time, it was Bo who drove The General Lee, with his cousin Luke riding shotgun (although these roles were swapped more regularly in later seasons); very early episodes suggested that the General belonged solely to Bo (Luke is said to have had a car that was wrecked very shortly before the start of the first episode, "One Armed Bandits"), but by mid-first season, it was implied that both Bo and Luke owned the General Lee evenly between them.